Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

-Crohn's disease in children has a favorite localization in the duodenum and jejunum, often completely affecting the small intestine (jejunoileitis).
+Crohn's disease in children has a favorite localization in the duodenum and jejunum, often completely affecting small intestine(jejunoileitis).

 • Failure in the body's immune system.
-In the mechanism of maintaining inflammation, the autoimmune component plays an important role, that is, the pathological reaction of the immune system to the body's own tissues, as well as to those intestinal microorganisms that are not pathogenic and are necessary for the assimilation of food:
+In the mechanism of maintaining inflammation, the autoimmune component plays an important role, that is, the pathological reaction of the immune system to the body’s own tissues, as well as to those intestinal microorganisms that are not pathogenic and are necessary for the absorption of food:

-The triad of main symptoms of Crohn's disease includes abdominal pain, chronic diarrhea, and weight loss.
+The triad of main symptoms of Crohn's disease includes abdominal pain, chronic diarrhea and weight loss.

-Diagnosing Crohn's disease
+Diagnosis of Crohn's disease

 Diagnosis of the disease is carried out in the presence of characteristic symptoms of Crohn's disease using the following studies:

-Crohn's disease treatment
+Treatment of Crohn's disease

 Complications of Crohn's disease